 - Call your child’s doctor right away if your child has any signs of infection like fever, chills, flu-like signs, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

 - A severe skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause severe health problems that may not go away, and sometimes death.
 Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.

 - People with a certain gene (HLA-B*1502) have a higher chance of severe and sometimes deadly skin reactions with this drug.
 This gene is more common in Asian people, including South Asian Indian people.
 If you have questions, talk with the doctor.

 - People with a certain gene (HLA-A*3101) may have a higher chance of severe allergic reactions with this drug.
 Allergic reactions can be deadly.
 If you have questions, talk with the doctor.

 - It is used to treat pain caused by a problem with a nerve in the face.

 - It is used to treat bipolar problems.

-- If you have had any of these health problems: Bone marrow disease or porphyria.
+- If your child has had any of these health problems: Bone marrow disease or porphyria.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.